-While the symptoms mentioned above are easily treated with courses of antibiotics, if your Lab has a food allergy, the symptoms will return when the treatment is stopped because they’re still being exposed to the allergen causing the symptoms.
+The symptoms mentioned above are easily treated with courses of antibiotics.
+But if your Lab has a food allergy, the symptoms will return when the treatment is stopped.
+Because they’re still being exposed to the allergen causing the symptoms.

 The easiest way to treat food allergies is to feed your Lab a diet that doesn’t contain the ingredient they’re allergic to.
 Your vet can perform allergy tests that will determine which allergens your dog reacts to.